Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering

 \section{Diverse Negative Sampling}

-We now present DivNS, a computationally efficient negative sampling strategy that explicitly incorporates the diversity criterion into the negative data selection step in recommenders.
-Existing samplers often focus on hardness of negatives but overlook their diversity, limiting the recommender's exposure to the broader item embedding space, which can hinder generalisation.
-DivNS addresses this limitation by embedding diversity directly into the sampling pipeline without requiring an additional model for scoring candidate negatives.
-An overview of the framework is shown in Figure~\ref{fig:flow-chart}.
+Our proposed method -- DivNS -- is a computationally efficient negative sampling strategy for recommender systems that targets item diversity.
+Existing samplers often focus on informativeness of individual negatives but overlook their diversity, thus restricting the recommender's exposure to the broader item embedding space and curtailing its generalisation ability.
+DivNS addresses these limitations by introducing diversity criteria directly into the sampling pipeline without requiring an additional model for scoring candidate negatives.
+An overview of our framework is shown in Figure~\ref{fig:flow-chart}.

-DivNS comprises three key modules: (\S\ref{step:1})~Cache Construction, (\S\ref{sec:dpp})~Diversity-Augmented Sampling and (\S\ref{step:3})~Synthetic Negatives Generation.
-In the first module, we maintain a cache for each user containing previously scored negative items that exhibit high informativeness but are not ranked as the top hard negatives.
-These cached items are valuable but often ignored by standard samplers.
-The second module applies a tailored $k$-DPP sampling technique to select a diverse subset of negatives from the user's cache, ensuring that the selected items also differ from the user's current hard negatives.
-By limiting the sampling scope to the cached items, this module is also computationally efficient.
-Finally, the third module synthesises the diverse negatives and the hard negatives into a single set of synthetic negatives, which are used for model training.
+DivNS comprises three key modules: (\S\ref{step:1})~\emph{cache construction}, (\S\ref{sec:dpp})~\emph{diversity-augmented sampling} and (\S\ref{step:3})~\emph{synthetic negatives generation}.
+The first module maintains a cache for each user containing previously scored negative items that are highly informative but not yet ranked as the top one (i.e., the \emph{hard} negative); these instances are often ignored by NS methods despite being highly valuable.
+The second module applies a tailored $k$-DPP sampling to select a diverse subset of negatives from each user's cache while also ensuring that these instances differ sufficiently from the user's latest hard negatives; by limiting the sampling scope to the cached items, DivNS remains computationally efficient.
+Finally, the third module synthesises the diverse negatives and the hard negatives into a synthetic training dataset.